fred-mucyo/react-projects-my-own-fork/README.md

 # Practical React Projects

-Three progressively challenging exercises built on the [Scrimba free React course](https://scrimba.com/learn/learnreact).
+Four progressively challenging exercises.
+Each one introduces the concepts the next depends on.
-Each exercise gives you a running app and a spec.
-What you build in between is your decision.
+Work through them in order.

 ---